 Loudness normalization, beating the system

-One of the questions that I hear quite often is; How can I make my music to appear louder on streaming services because this and that track sound louder then my track?
+One of the questions I hear quite often is: how can I make my music sound louder on streaming services when other tracks seem louder than mine?
 You will most likely hear or read about two answers, 'you can not make it louder, because it will all be normalized to the same level' and/or 'just make it louder, that will make it sound louder'.
 Actually, both are not true.
-In this article I will tell you how the loudness normalization system works and how you can 'beat the system'.
+In this blog I will try to tell you how the basics off the loudness normalization system works and how you can 'beat the system'.

 * 1LU (Loudness Unit) is not 1dB, this is because of the K-weighting curve.
 In practice most people compare an LU to a dB but it's actually not and that should be keeped in mind.

 So.. all music will sound equally loud after loudness normalization?
-No, not at all, as you might have found out yourself by now.
+No, not always, as you might have found out yourself by now.
 I will explain how this works and how you can ‘beat the system’.

 Always keep in mind that the measurement is done by using the integrated value, so the average value from start till end.
 So if a track is -12LUFS integrated, it will be taken down by 2dB to reach it’s target loudness of -14LUFS.
 If your track is -10LUFS, it will be taken down by 4dB to make it -14LUFS.
 But now it gets interesting, because it could be that both are the same track but still one sounds louder then the other.
 It could even be the same master, but still the version which has an integrated loudness of -12LUFS could sound louder in the chorus then the version which was -10LUFS.
 How could that happen?
 It’s basically the arrangement and mix what makes the difference, not just the master.